-Visit St. Pete/Clearwater has compiled a list of suggestions and changes other businesses across the country are making to adapt to the COVID-19 era.
-Obviously not all of these are achievable for every business, but seeing and sharing what other businesses are doing can help understand what might be possible or necessary.
+Our team at Visit St. Pete/Clearwater has compiled a list of suggestions on how to welcome visitors responsibly while also safeguarding employees during Covid-19.
+This information has been compiled from a review of changes that businesses across the U.S. are making to adapt to the pandemic.
+We know that not all of these changes or modifications are achievable for every business, but seeing what other businesses are doing can help us understand what might be possible or necessary.

 Hand Sanitizer.
 Install hand sanitizer dispensers, touchless whenever possible, at key entrances and contact places.